fjwright/Run-REDUCE/README.md

 ### Updates since last release

 * V1.71 Re-enable Typeset I/O option, renamed to Typeset Maths, and make it work better but big delimiters are not rendered correctly.
 * Add experimental Hide Input Editor option to the View menu, available only in Single Pane Display mode.
 * V1.72 Rename Initial I/O Directory to REDUCE Working Directory.
   This now sets the initial directory for both REDUCE and the file selectors and defaults to the user's home directory.
+* V1.73 Make all view options apply to each REDUCE panel independently, initialised from the last selected (and saved) values.
+* Add a green dot at the top right of the selected REDUCEPanel in split-pane mode to show more clearly which panel is selected.
+* Make redfront View option take effect after the next prompt.